Why your restaurant can’t afford to ignore email marketing

 Having a robust and reliable online reservations system in place before sending out any email marketing campaign is a must because it will make it easy for customers to book their space so they can join you during the promotional week or take advantage of the offer you’ve told them about.

 Access Collins, our booking and reservations software for hospitality, manages every stage of the customer journey.
-Access Collins also allows restaurants to tailor the look and feel of email communication and the fact that email templates, menus and photos can be uploaded to one place means the process is quick and simple.
+It also allows you to tailor the look and feel of email communication and the fact that email templates, menus and photos can be uploaded to one place means the process is quick and simple.
 Perfect for busy restaurants.

 EPoS